MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-mp-session-history-viewer.md

 4. If the credentials are valid, the query runs, and any MPSD sessions that match the query criteria are displayed in the top listview control, along with metadata.

+5. Select a session or a change.

-5. If multiple sessions are found, selecting any one of them in the top section will pull down all changes ever made to that session, along with metadata for each change.
+If multiple sessions are found, selecting any one of them in the top section will pull down all changes ever made to that session, along with metadata for each change.

-6. Selecting a single change will download and show the complete MPSD document state for that change.
+Selecting a single change will download and show the complete MPSD document state for that change.

-If you multi-select two different changes, a colored diff view will appear highlighting differences between the two versions of the session.
+If you multi-select two different changes, a colored diff view will appear, highlighting differences between the two versions of the session.
+Meaning of colors in the diff view:
-* Blue means "something changed".
+* Blue - something changed.
-* Yellow means "something was added".
+* Yellow - something was added.
-* Red means "something was removed".
+* Red - something was removed.

 To keep the line numbers matched up on each side for easier comparison, enable lock-scrolling.